bpmabpma/ReactWeather/readme.md

+# react weather
 This project is a React example.
+There is search bar for you to check the weather of any city.